WatsonDataPlatform/E2ELab/appdeveloper/Readme.md

 Step | Description
 ------------ | -------------
-1 | Launch the Data Connect Service
+1 | Launch the Cloudant NoSQL DB Service
-2	| Create a Watson Analytics Connection
+2 | Setup the Cludant NoSQL Database
-3	| Import the Source Dataset
+3 | Prepare the Watson Data Platform Application
 4 | Prepare the Data
 5 | Complete and Run the Data Activity
 6 | Validate the Results

 ## Step 1: Launch the Cloudant NoSQL DB Service